EdgarChristopherMirandaOrtiz/Challenge/README.md

 ### DEGs for pattern discovery

-This allows us to prepare data so that genes are comparable across samples and patterns (clusters, SOM, heatmaps) highlight relative up/down regulation, not absolute counts
+This allows us to prepare data so that genes are comparable across samples and patterns **(clusters, SOM, heatmaps)** highlight relative up/down regulation, not absolute counts

+→ We normalized, log2-transformed, and z-scored those DEGs (T0 vs 24) only.

 > [!IMPORTANT]
 >